givingjar/blog.givingjar.org/_posts/2017-02-15-charity-spotlight-lansing-symphony-orchestra.md

 If you want to learn more about [Lansing Symphony Orchestra][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="http://www.lansingsymphony.org/" facebook="LansingSymphony" twitter="LansingSymphony" instagram="lansingsymphony" %}
+{% include web-links.html home="http://www.lansingsymphony.org/" facebook="LansingSymphony" twitter="LansingSymphony" %}

 ###### Photographs courtesy of [Lansing Symphony Orchestra][1].